 The most common of these are bluegill, redear sunfish (shellcracker), redbreast sunfish, spotted sunfish (stumpknocker) and warmouth.
 Although black bass are technically in the sunfish family, they are not considered to be bream.
 Almost any water body in the Sunshine State, regardless of size or locale, contains the popular bluegill and, probably to a lesser extent, redear sunfish.

-Based on fishery surveys and local expertise, here are predictions from Florida Fish and Wildlife Conservation Commission biologists on which sites they think should be highly productive for bream (in no particular order) for the year 2014 (see Top Sites Map 5 MB).
+Based on fishery surveys and local expertise, here are predictions from Florida Fish and Wildlife Conservation Commission biologists on which sites they think should be highly productive for bream (in no particular order) for the year 2015.
+See the Top Spots Map (1.6 MB) for all 2015 sportfish locations.

 LAKE KISSIMMEE (East of the City of Lake Wales)